|

 It is the largest freshwater lake at the south foot of the Himalayas

-The lake is in a length of 130 kilometers (about 81 miles) and a width
+miles).
+The lake is in a length of 130 kilometers (about 81 miles)

-of 70 kilometers (about 43 miles).
-The surface of the lake is about
+and a width of 70 kilometers (about 43 miles).
+The surface of the

-Buddhism in Tibet.
-People here believe that it will bless and protect
+People here believe that it will bless and protect them.
+Every year,

-them.
-Every year, many devotional followers in Tibet or from other
+many devotional followers in Tibet or from other places would come

-places would come here for pilgrimage.
-Some of them start on foot and
+here for pilgrimage.
+Some of them start on foot and give one

-give one prostration every three steps even from hundreds of
+prostration every three steps even from hundreds of kilometers away.

 Use your browsers "Go Back" button to return to the